U.S. sets bank liquidity plan, says tougher than Basel

 "It's clear that the other guys won't have to have that money squirreled away for several more years after our guys," said Bill Sweet, a partner with the law firm Skadden, Arps, Slate, Meagher & Flom.

-Fed officials said they decided on the shorter timeframe because U.S. banks already appeared to be close to complying.
+Fed officials said they decided on the shorter timeframe because U.S. banks appeared to be closer to complying than foreign banks.

-JPMorgan (JPM.N), Goldman Sachs (GS.N), Citigroup Inc (C.N) and Morgan Stanley (MS.N) all have said previously that they had enough liquid assets stockpiled to meet the Basel requirements.
-None commented specifically on the new rules.

 TOUGHER VERSION